π Contribute Benchmark#

 MMLUProAdapter

-class, inheriting fromDataAdapter
+class, inherited fromDataAdapter

 .